 The Boston Herald says Nick has “a respectable record on fiscal issues that affect the hard-working residents of his district, and taxpayers need that now more than ever.”
 The paper also said he “brings the right mix of legislative experience and a willingness to put the taxpayer first.”

-As the South Boston Waterfront has boomed with unprecedented development and commerce, he’s worked hard to forge innovative partnerships to foster inclusiveness, fought for transit upgrades to improve access for all and relieve congestion and backed policies mandating more open and green space.
+As the South Boston Waterfront has boomed with unprecedented development and commerce, he’s worked hard to forge innovative partnerships to foster inclusiveness, spread job training programs and affordable housing dollars across the city, fought for transit upgrades to improve access for all and relieve congestion, and backed policies mandating more open and green space.
 He’s helped secure more funding for Boston Public Schools, supported programs that create pathways to college for ex-gang members and pushed for resources to support foreign language students.

 An outspoken advocate for stronger public health laws, Nick successfully pushed the Department of Public Health to grant all medical residents access to the state’s prescription database, a measure recognized by the Boston Globe as key to reducing opioid abuse.

 On public safety, Nick has routinely secured crucial funds for police and fire training and deployment.
 He’s also been a strong advocate for infrastructure and transportation projects, including co-authoring a $1 billion measure to expand the Boston Convention & Exhibition Center, securing millions for road and bridge improvements, and appropriating $109 million to upgrade the Paul W. Conley Terminal in South Boston, which created jobs and ensured the region’s shipping industry would continue to grow and thrive.
 Recently, he helped incentivize ship-to-shore power at Massport’s Raymond L. Flynn Black Falcon Cruiseport Terminal to expand our cruise industry, clean up our harbor, and invest in more sustainable energy sources.